Brotherhood comes first

 - Minimum of 8 male players, 18-years-old or over (unless approved by the league under special circumstances), are required to play a game.
 If any team is found in breach of this rule at the game, team will be fined and game will be forfeited.

 - A 24-hour advanced notice is required if a team is to forfeit a game.
 Notifying the league 24 hours in advance will result in a $60 fine otherwise it will be a $100 fine at the game.
 The Fine must be paid by the team before its next scheduled game or the next game shall be forfeited for an additional Fine of $60.

-- Substitute player(s) can only be used if the team has 8 or 9 regular players to reach 10 players.
+- Substitute player(s) can only be used if the team has 6 to 9 regular players to reach up to 10 players.
 The replacement player(s) must be from the substitution list or approved by the league management and can play anywhere on the field except for Shortstop, Center Field and Pitcher (unless no other pitcher is currently playing on the team) and bats last in the batting lineup.